 SBIRT can identify and help people who:

-- Do not yet have problems with substance abuse, but are likely to develop them
+- Do not yet have problems with substance misuse, but are likely to develop them

 - Are demonstrating high-risk behaviors but do not believe they need treatment

-- Are medically diagnosed with the disease of addiction and need clinical assistance in obtaining treatment
+- Are medically diagnosed with addiction and need clinical assistance in obtaining treatment

 - Have a family member with an addiction, and are otherwise forced to depend on the justice system as their primary gateway to getting help for their loved one